Using Geogrid to Reinforce a Retaining Wall

 Geogrids can have many applications and come in many

 forms.
 Often, geogrid classifications are based on their woven pattern.
-Three of
+Two of

 the most common classifications are below.